 # *args example def cal_sum_of_arguments(**args): sum = 0 for arg in args: sum += arg return sum total_sum = cal_sum_of_arguments(1, 5, 7, 9, 11) print("Sum of all arguments is : ",total_sum) # Output Sum of all arguments is : 33 # **kwargs example def print_paired_arguments(**kwargs): for key, value in kwargs.items(): print("Key = ", key, " value = ", value) return print_paired_arguments(var1='Enjoy',var2='Algorithms', var3='ml') # Output Key = var1 value = Enjoy Key = var2 value = Algorithms Key = var3 value = ml

-The return statement exits the function and brings code execution to the line where that function was called.
-Using the return statement, we can extract specified values from a function.
-In Python, we have the flexibility to return multiple values of varying data_types from a function.
+The return statement exits the Function and brings code execution to the line where that function was called.
+Using the return statement, we can extract specified values from the executions inside the Function.
+In Python, we can return multiple values of varying data types from a function.
 For example:

 def print_paired_arguments(**kwargs): keys = values = for key, value in kwargs.items(): keys.append(key) values.append(value) return keys, values keys, values = print_paired_arguments(var1='Enjoy',var2='Algorithms', var3=3) # Output keys = ['var1', 'var2', 'var3'] values = ['Enjoy', 'Algorithms', 3]

-In Python programming, everything is an object, and variables are the reference to these objects.
+Everything is an object in Python, and variables reference these objects.
 But when we pass these variables as input arguments, a new reference to that object is created.
-This can be tricky to understand but let’s see this via an example.
+This can be tricky to understand, but let’s see this via an example.

 def referencing(var1): var1 = [7, 9, 11, 12, 3, 4, 5] return var = [1, 0, 3, 4, 7, 9, 11] referencing(var1=var) print(var) # Output [1, 0, 3, 4, 7, 9, 11] ## Please note that the var did not change as we are modifying the reference itself.

 In Python, we have functions that exist without a name.
-We use the def keyword for functions with a name, but for anonymous functions, we use the lambda keyword.
-A lambda function can take any number of input arguments but always returns one value resulting from that function.
-So we can say that a lambda function needs one expression, so a print statement can not be passed as it will not output anything.
+We use the def keyword for functions with a name, but we use the lambda keyword for anonymous functions.
+A lambda function can take any number of input arguments but always returns one value resulting from that Function.
+So a lambda function needs one expression, and it should not be a print statement because it will not output anything.

 lambda_ = lambda var1, var2, var3: var1 + var2*var3 lambda_(1,2,3) # Output 7